savob/raccoon/hardware/readme.md

 # Raccoon Hardware Files

-The folders `raccoon_revX` are the actual KiCad projects, `raccoon-art` is the collection of footprints for the artwork.
+The folders `raccoon_revX` are the actual KiCad projects, `raccoon-art` is the collection of footprints for the artwork derived from the images in the [media](../media/) folder.

 # Revision 1.0